mux23/aws-scaleio/README.md

 # aws-scaleio
 A project to stand up a ScaleIO cluster in AWS, for testing against EMC {code} projects.
+This project is intended to be a component in a continuous-integration pipeline, so we can ~~stop testing against the ScaleIO cluster in Kenny's garage~~ automate testing in a more distributable fashion.

 This template uses a custom AMI image.
 You've been warned!

-*Usage*
+##Usage

-Launch this template *in the US-West-1 (aka N.California) region* using AWS Cloudformation.
+Launch this template **currently in the US-West-1 (_aka N.California_) region only** using AWS Cloudformation.

+The password for the ScaleIO admin is 'F00barbaz'.
+Other places a password might be used, same thing.

+###AWS Web GUI

 Using the AWS web gui, in the services selection window:
  - click 'Cloudformation' under 'Management Tools'